Turnlings/quokka-interpreter/README.md

 ## Overview

-A simple interpreter for a toy programming language supporting basic operations.
+An interpreter for a dynamically typed, object-oriented toy programming language.

 For detailed documentation, see the [docs/](docs) folder.